-Snir Stream Nature Reserve (Hasbani) is located in Upper Galilee, and it offers a variety of nature hikes, including water trails.
+Snir Stream Nature Reserve (Hasbani) in Upper Galilee offers various nature hikes, including water trails.
 Thus, it is the perfect place for hot summer days.

 Table of Contents